jlingema/fcc-edm/doc/usage.md

 setKinematics(mcParticle.Core, 20, 0.1, 0.5);
 ~~~

+Processing composed objects
+--
+In [the design doc](./design.md) we describe why we chose to encode some objects through composition.
+E.g. Tags and Jets are saved as tag information and `OneToOneRelation` to the jet.
+We advise to directly iterate over those composed objects instead of iterating over the jet collection and then searching for the tag in the tag collection.

 Utilities
 --
 We provide a number of uitility functions that may be commonly needed when working with the FCC-EDM.

 ### Traversing particle histories

+Since particle relations are only saved through the association with vertices, the history needs to be reconstructed at run time.
+We provide a tool `GraphBuilder` that allows to build the graph from a `MCParticleCollection`.
+Have a look at the `read.cc` example how it can be used.